pifroggi/vs_undistort/README.md

 <br />

-## Pytorch Backend
+## PyTorch Backend
-The Pytorch backend offers more control and supports any CPU and Nvidia GPU, but is slower and requires more VRAM.
+The PyTorch backend offers more control and supports any CPU and Nvidia GPU, but is slower and requires more VRAM.

 ```python
 import vs_undistort